Dimensions of affine Deligne-Lusztig varieties: a new approach via labeled folded alcove walks and root operators: Introduction

+For quite some time, these same foundational questions about nonemptiness and dimensions for affine Deligne--Lusztig varieties inside the affine flag variety remained largely open.
+In $G(F)/I$, there is no simple inequality that characterizes the nonemptiness pattern.
+If $x = t^{\lambda}w \in \eW$ where $\lambda$ is the coweight associated to the translation part of $x$, then Mazur's inequality only provides a necessary condition for nonemptiness.
+Namely, if $X_x(b) \neq \emptyset$, then $\nu_b \leq \lambda^+$, where $\lambda^+$ denotes the unique dominant coweight in the $\sW$-orbit of $\lambda$.
+However, for most pairs $(x,b)$ this inequality does not suffice to yield nonemptiness.

-For a long time, the above questions for affine Deligne--Lusztig varieties inside the affine flag variety remained largely open.
-They have recently been answered in the case in which the group element $b$ is \emph{basic}, such as when $b=1$.
+Complete answers for both the nonemptiness and dimension questions in $G(F)/I$ are now known in the special case in which the group element $b$ is \emph{basic}, such as when $b=1$.
 Recall that two elements $b$ and $b'$ in $G(F)$ are \emph{$\sigma$-conjugate} if there exists $g \in G(F)$ such that $b' = gb\sigma(g)^{-1}$.
 The $\sigma$-conjugacy classes in $G(F)$ are often denoted by $B(G)$, and this set was originally studied in \cite{KotIsoI} and \cite{KotIsoII}.
 An element $b \in G(F)$ is basic if it is $\sigma$-conjugate to an element of length zero in the extended affine Weyl group.
 Figure~\ref{fig:BasicElementsConjugacyA2} shows some basic elements $b \in \aW$ in type $\tilde A_2$.
+(The online version of this paper has color figures, and we recommend viewing our figures in color.)